 Q: Can my transcript be submitted after the deadline?

-A: NO, all documents must be submitted or postmarked by April 2, 2019
+A: NO, all documents must have been submitted or postmarked by April 2, 2021

 A: YES, schools may submit official transcripts.